Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Additional Proofs

 \subsubsection{Proof of Theorem~\ref{thm:affine}}

 We prove that the algorithm ensures the sequence $F^{(a)}_{\epsilon_k}(A^{(k)})$ is nonincreasing over iterations.
-That is, we aim to generalize Lemma~\ref{lemma:decrease} to the affine setting. \begin{lemma}[Decrease over iterations, affine case] \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:decrease_affine}] Let us first investigate $\dist^2(\bx,C(t))$.
-Since $C(t)$ defined in \eqref{eq:Ct} can be decomposed into the direct sum of $d+1$ components (note that by definition, $\bP_{\Sp(L\oplus L_\star)} \ba = \bP_{\Sp(L\oplus L_\star)} \ba_\star$):
+That is, we aim to generalize Lemma~\ref{lemma:decrease} to the affine setting. \begin{lemma}[Decrease over iterations, affine case] \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:decrease_affine}] { We break the proof of this lemma into the following steps.
+First, we decompose $\dist^2(\bx,C(t))$ into constituent parts.
+We then compute the first two derivatives of this decomposition with respect to $t$ and bound their value.
+Finally, we can use the fact that $G_\epsilon^{(a)}$ is made up of these quadratic terms combined with the derivative bounds to ensure this sufficient decrease.}